Beautiful pairs: Relation with previous work and variants

 \begin{definition} Let $M$ be a model of $T$.
 A \emph{pole} in $M$ is a definable continuous bijection between a bounded and an unbounded interval. \end{definition}

-Observe that, by o-minimality, no model of $T$ has a pole if and only if the types $p_{0^+}$ and $p_{+\infty}$ are orthogonal.
+Observe that, by o-minimality, no model of $T$ has a pole if and only if any type of the form $p_{a^+}$ or $p_{a^-}$ is orthogonal to $p_{+\infty}$ and to $p_{-\infty}$.\footnote{Two global definable types $p(x)$ and $q(y)$ are said to be orthogonal if $p(x)\cup q(y)$ is a complete global type.} Indeed, note that by o-minimality given any two non-realized global definable types $p$ and $q$, $p$ is non-orthogonal to $q$ if and only if there is a local $\cU$-definable homeomorphism sending a realisation of $p$ to a realisation of $q$.

-We let $\cK_\bdd$ be the class corresponding to $\cK_\cF$ for $\cF$ the collection of definable bounded types.
-We let $\cK_\infty$ be the class corresponding to $\cK_\cF$ for $\cF$ the collection of definable types orthogonal to $p_{0^+}$.
+We let $\cK_\bdd$ be the class of bounded \sepa-pairs.
+Observe it corresponds to $\cK_\cF$ for $\cF$ the collection of definable bounded types.
+Similarly, we let $\cK_{\conv}$ be the class of convex \sepa-pairs.
+It corresponds to $\cK_\cF$ for $\cF$ the collection of cobounded definable types, i.e., of those definable types orthogonal to any type of the form $p_{a^+}$ and $p_{a^-}$.
 Note that such classes are different from $\cK_{\triv}$ precisely when no model of $T$ has a pole.
-Moreover, the classes of global bounded types and global types at infinity are natural classes of definable types, hence by Lemma \ref{lem:nat-to-nat}, $\cK_\bdd$ and $\cK_\infty$ are natural classes of \sepa-pairs.
+Moreover, the classes of global bounded types and global cobounded types are natural classes of definable types, hence by Lemma \ref{lem:nat-to-nat}, $\cK_\bdd$ and $\cK_{\conv}$ are natural classes of \sepa-pairs.

 \begin{assumption} We assume from now that no model of $T$ has a pole. \end{assumption}